sathya119/sathya119.github.io/content/index.md

 ---
 ![[garden.svg]]

-This is a place where I share my thoughts and ideas.
+A place where I share my thoughts and ideas.
 It's like a personal library, a digital sketchbook, and a thought laboratory all rolled into one.

 You'll find notes from my studies in economics and actuarial science.
 These are the foundations of my knowledge.
 I studied these subjects in depth and learned a lot about how the world works.
 For example, I learned about economic theory, financial modeling, and risk management.